-In reserve, you will find camping grounds and parks where you can engage in many activities such as biking, enjoying walks, and playing games.
+In reserve, you will find camping grounds and parks where you can engage in many activities, such as biking, enjoying walks, and playing games.

 Where is Pymatuning Reservoir

 Pymatuning lake is in Crawford County, PA, and Ashtabula County, Ohio.
-This land covering the Ohio Pennsylvania border was once a giant swamp.
+This land covering the Ohio, Pennsylvania border was once a giant swamp.
 Most of Pymatuning lake is incorporated into two Pymatuning state parks, one in Pennsylvania and one in Ohio.

-Both Ohio and Pennsylvania share the reservoir, but Pennsylvania has the most significant share and holds credit by almost 80%.
+Ohio and Pennsylvania share the reservoir, but Pennsylvania has the most significant share and holds credit by almost 80%.
 The journey takes nearly 3-5 hours, depending on your location on the Pennsylvania side.

 Temperatures in Pymatuning lake are usually around 49 degrees but constantly change depending on the various seasons or weather conditions.

 The high temperatures in the summer cause the Pymatuning lake fish to come above or near the water surface to cool off, and you should make a good catch here.
-In addition, anglers use this opportunity to capture some species like the crappies and bluegill from the reservoir.
+In addition, anglers use this opportunity to capture species like crappies and bluegill from the reservoir.

 Pymatuning Reservoir Fishing

-Being an artificial lake, it carries fresh waters that attract varied fish species such as the largemouth bass, smallmouth bass, perch, bluegill, carp, channel catfish, flathead catfish, yellow perch, and black crappie.
-In addition, Pymatuning lake also attracts the walleye fish, the most lucrative of all others.
+Being an artificial lake, it carries fresh waters that attract varied fish species such as largemouth bass, smallmouth bass, perch, bluegill, grass carp, channel catfish, flathead catfish, yellow perch, and black crappie.
+In addition, Pymatuning lake also attracts walleye fish, the most lucrative of all others.
 Fishing licenses issued by either Pennsylvania or Ohio are honored anywhere on the lake when fishing by boat.

 Top Targeted Fish Species